KraXen72/slovak_kyria/readme.md

 Huge thanks to the people mentioned below:
 - [**precondition**](https://github.com/precondition) for making a layer with accented characters & setting up it's macro system
 - [**Eric Gebhart**](https://github.com/EricGebhart) for implementing his altlocal system into my existing enviroment, so i can have us keys on sk keymap

+if anyone is interested here is a [typing test](https://www.youtube.com/watch?v=jbK86MmciDs)